Med-i23/Med-i23/README.md

 # 💫 About Me
 - 🎓 Majored in **computer science** at SZTE.
-- 💪 Always looking forward for new opportunities!
+- 💪 Always looking forward to new opportunities!

 ## 🌐 Socials